EpiCoronaHack/Hackathon2020/README.md

 The MAGPIE research group, supported by PIMS and CANSSI, is hosting a hackathon called EpiCoronaHack.
 Come and join us to explore data analysis, epidemic modelling, inference, and simulation with the available coronavirus data.

 All are welcome!
 But some knowledge of at least one of the following is strongly recommended:

-  Mathematics - ODEs, mathematical modelling Statistics - stochastic models, statistical inference Computing - R, MATLAB, Python or similar Epidemiology, infectious disease modelling or outbreak analysis
+- Mathematics: ODEs, mathematical modelling
+- Statistics: stochastic models, statistical inference
+- Computing: R, MATLAB, Python or similar
+- Epidemiology, infectious disease modelling or outbreak analysis

 Date: Tuesday, February 18 and Wednesday, February 19, 2020